Treatment for Anxiety in Dubai

 Anxiety in Obsessive-compulsive disorder (OCD)

-The Obsessive-Compulsive Disorder (OCD) is characterized by persistent, uncontrollable, and unwanted feelings or thoughts (obsessions) and routines or rituals (compulsions).
+Obsessive-Compulsive Disorder (OCD) is characterized by persistent, uncontrollable, and unwanted feelings or thoughts (obsessions) and routines or rituals (compulsions).
 The affected individuals engage in ritualistic behaviours to try to prevent or rid themselves of the disturbing thoughts and the associated anxiety.

-Examples of common compulsions include washing hands or cleaning house excessively for fear of germs.
+Examples of common compulsions include washing hands or cleaning the house excessively for fear of germs.
 Once the patient stops the rituals, he will immediately experience anxiety.
 Hence, the cycle continues.

 Anxiety in Post-Traumatic Stress Disorder (PTSD)